Libraries, Reading and Audio Books

 Seeing Ear is an online library which provides books in a flexible format that can be downloaded by library members.
 The service is free for anybody who needs books in an accessible format due to reasons such as visual impairment, dyslexia or a physical disability.

-The Lit & Phil in Westgate Road is the largest independent library outside of London; housing over 150,000 books.
+The Lit & Phil on Westgate Road is the largest independent library outside of London; housing over 150,000 books.
+There is a small cost to become a member.
+They run regular events and activities.

-The Hancock Library is located in the Great North Museum with collections on the history and heritage of the Northern Region, Roman Britain and Hadrian’s Wall, as well as archaeology and natural history.
+The Great North Museums: The Hancock Library is on the 2nd floor of the Great North Museum.
+It’s free to use.
+You don’t need to be a member.
+They have collections on the history and heritage of the Northern Region, Roman Britain and Hadrian’s Wall, as well as archaeology and natural history.